English Indian Mash Dal with Rice (1 Cup)

 Portion Control

-Include non-starchy vegetables such as broccoli, spinach, or bell peppers in your meal to slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables like spinach, broccoli, or zucchini into your meal.
+These can add fiber and help slow down the absorption of carbohydrates.

 Find Glucose response for your favourite foods